KVonGit/lurkinghorror/sound-misc/raw_signed_normalized/Sound17Notes.md

 Also, Sound 17 in the blorb on if-archive uses the original 32910, where the majority of those sounds use the same frequency as the DOS sounds.

 I'm still leaving the value in the recreated Amiga files at $5a for two reasons:
-- I don't understand all this code. =)
+- I don't fully understand all this sound stuff, especially on DOS and Amiga. =)
 - It sounds fine this way on Amiga. ;)